Steps to follow before you install Windows 7 SP1 and Windows Server 2008 R2 SP1 from the Microsoft Download Center

 Step 5: Install Windows 7 SP1 or Windows Server 2008 R2 SP1

-(http://www.update.microsoft.com/)and install Windows 7 SP1 or Windows Server 2008 R2 SP1If Windows Update does not offer you the option to install the service pack, see Microsoft Knowledge Base article 2498452
+Visit Windows Update and install Windows 7 SP1 or Windows Server 2008 R2 SP1If Windows Update does not offer you the option to install the service pack, see Microsoft Knowledge Base article 2498452.
+If you are encountering a problem when you install the service pack from Windows Update, see Troubleshoot problems installing a service pack for Windows 7.
+For more information about how to install SP1 by using Windows Update, see How to install Windows 7 SP1.

 More installation notes